gujor/kotlin-multiplatform-experiment/README.md

 Also, the [Nothing](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-nothing.html) type above, which represents something that can't be instantiated (like Swift's [Never](https://developer.apple.com/documentation/swift/never)), is lost in the translation from Kotlin to Objective-C, and is an another example of something that needs to be taken care of in the "swiftify" layer.

-**The amount of work involved in keeping this mapping layer up to date with changes in the shared framework will be crucial for the success of KMM.**

 To transform the shared `Result<T>` class to `Swift.Result<T, KotlinThrowable>` this extension can be used:

 ```